oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 - Still incubating
 - Can already work with languages that have C interop like C/C++, Fortran, Rust, etc.
 - Performance on par or better than JNI.
 Hopefully, this will be improved further.
-- Jextract makes it really easy to use native libs.
+- jextract makes it really easy to use native libs.
 - Memory safe and less brittle than JNI
 - Native/off-heap memory access
 - Documentation needs huge improvement.
 It's an incubator feature, so expect this to improve.